centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/troubleshooting-hosts-discovery.md

 ## Host scan remains stuck in a scheduled state

-When a host scan is initiated, it remains blocked in the scheduled state.
+When a host scan is initiated, it remains blocked in a scheduled state.

 ### Problem